fenok/react-router-typesafe-routes/README.md

 ### `query`

 A query processor is created via the `query` helper.
-It wraps the `query-string` package behind it, and you can pass its options directly to it.
+It's built upon [`query-string`](https://www.npmjs.com/package/query-string), and you can pass its options directly to it.

-If you want, you can create a processor without custom type and have types from the `query-string` with a minor improvement.
+If you want, you can create a processor without custom type and have the `query-string` types with a minor improvement.
 The minor improvement is that the ability to store `null` values inside arrays is now checked and depends on the `arrayFormat` option.

 ```typescript
 const myRoute = route(path("/test"), query());